penguian/glucat/README.md

 selective testing of the Eigen and Armadillo backends, as well as combined reports.

+The `./test_runtime.x86-64` and `./test_runtime.aarch64` directories contain
-The `./test_runtime` directory contains regression test input and sample output for the GluCat timing and regression tests.
+regression test input and sample output for the GluCat timing and regression tests.
+The `./test_runtime` directory is a symlink pointing to the target-specific directory.

 3 Resolving dependencies, installing and testing the software